odahu/odahu-flow/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Attachments**
-If applicable, add screenshots to help explain your problem.
+If applicable, add attachments to help explain your problem.

 **Environment:**
  - OS: [e.g. iOS, Win10]